 The development of European standards and the withdrawal of conflicting national standards has played a leading role in the achievement of a European Single Market for goods.
-Standardisation is a market-based tool in which industry produces standards in order to agree on technical specifications for health, safety and the environment and to achieve interoperability.
+Standardisation is a market-based tool in which industry and other stakeholders produce standards in order to agree on technical specifications for health, safety and the environment and to achieve interoperability.

-Through Regulation EU No 1025/2012, the three European Standardisation Organisations (CEN, CENELEC and ETSI) are recognised as organisations that may receive a request to produce European harmonised standards in support of sectoral harmonised product legislation or for specific policy purposes.
-The Regulation also opens up for standardisation requests (formerly known as mandates) in the area of services and facilitates the participation of specific stakeholder representation in the development in European standards (Annex III Organisations).
+Through Regulation (EU) No 1025/2012, the three European Standardisation Organisations (CEN, CENELEC and ETSI) are recognised as organisations that may receive a request to produce European harmonised standards in support of sectoral harmonised product legislation or for specific policy purposes.
+The Regulation also opens up for standardisation requests (formerly known as mandates) in the area of services and facilitates the participation of specific stakeholder representation in the development in European standards (the so-called Annex III Organisations).

 The four EFTA countries have a long-standing policy of contributing financially to European Standardisation through the EFTA Council/Secretariat.
 This financial contribution is normally done in parallel with the European Commission.

 There are three means by which the EFTA countries are linked to European Standardisation: